 - 1. An officer of the branch must be designated to work with ASALH to close operations. - 2.
-A letter of action to dissolve the branch will be sent by ASALH National to the branch president, with copies to the treasurer and secretary.
+A letter will be sent by ASALH National to the Branch President with a copy to the Treasurer and Secretary of the action to dissolve the branch.
 They must provide evidence of receipt, which will be retained with the records of the dissolved branch. - 3.
 Any remaining funds, after paying outstanding expenses, must be transferred to ASALH National. - 4.
-The branch will be removed from the website, lists, and database of branches. - 5.
+The branch will be removed from the website, lists and database of branches. - 5.
 The branch's website will be archived. - 6.
 Active members of the dissolved branch will have the opportunity to join another branch of their choice.